m-zanetti/sendinblue/README.md

 ###Usage:

-Your unique Sendinblue API key should be set in the package's config found in `app/config/packages/vansteen/sendinblue/config.php`
+Your unique Sendinblue API key should be set in the package's config found in `app/config/packages/vansteen/sendinblue/config.php` (Laravel 4)
+`config/sendinblue.php` (Laravel 5)

 Methods of the Sendinblue API class work as described by the Sendinblue API docs found [Here][2].
 Thanks to Laravel's use of the "Facade" design pattern, all methods may be called in the following manner: